Chapter 5 : Part V – Taking Steps

 “No,” Harry chuckled.
 “And we’ll go buy the best, most expensive jogging pram and we’ll go jogging.”

-.
+“We?
+You’re going to jog too?”
+Harry didn’t jog.
+He openly despised it… now.
 But when they had first moved in together Harry had gone jogging with her every morning.
 The thing was that Ginny had never even asked him to come with her; she went every morning before they lived together.
 It was part of her daily routine.
 But for some reason Harry either thought it was the right or thing to do and started coming with her.
 It was only after a few too many beers one night that Harry admitted he hated jogging, but went anyway because he liked watching her run.
 Ginny had then admitted she wished he didn’t come anyway because he slowed her down, even though it suddenly made sense why he constantly ran behind her.
 “You’re kidding.”

 “Absolutely not.
 I’ll do whatever it takes to help you get back in the game.
 I really mean it.”